programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 ### Downloading Archived Snapshots of Banner Ad Images

-We will use the `download_archived_snapshot` function to download archived banner ad image files and at the same time evaluate their temporal coherence.
+We will use the `download_archived_snapshot` function to download archived banner ad image files and evaluate their temporal coherence.

 First, we define a function for evaluating temporal coherence.
 The function compares the image capture date (in `memento-datetime` header), the image `Last-Modified` date, and the web page snapshot's timestamp to evaluate whether an image is temporally coherent with the web page snapshot.
 In the lesson, we will implement a simplified heuristic based on the Ainsworth et al. paper[^4]: